On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Introduction

 \section{Introduction}

 The revolutionary development of large language models and their emergent capabilities~\cite{DBLP:journals/tmlr/WeiTBRZBYBZMCHVLDF22} has demonstrated significant influence across various fields, including complex downstream NLP tasks~\cite{DBLP:conf/nips/WangPNSMHLB19,DBLP:conf/iclr/HendrycksBBZMSS21,li-etal-2024-cmmlu}, science~\cite{dsouza-etal-2025-yescieval}, and mathematical reasoning~\cite{DBLP:conf/eacl/AhnVLLZY24}.
-In recent years, researchers have increasingly recognized the non-deterministic properties~\cite{atil2025nondeterminismdeterministicllmsettings, song-etal-2025-good} of LLMs and revealed their potential in enabling chat-box applications~\cite{deepseek,openai2024gpt4technicalreport,qwen3}.
-Recent studies have also conducted fine-grained exploration and analysis of this property, primarily focusing on deterministic tasks~\cite{song-etal-2025-good, smantic_ent} such as question answering.
-However, the impact of such properties on machine translation—a complex, non-deterministic NLP task—remains under-explored.
-In this paper, we examine modern \textbf{N}on-\textbf{D}eterministic \textbf{Machine Translation} (\textbf{ND-MT}) systems to investigate the potential and challenges of non-determinism in this context.
+In recent years, researchers have increasingly recognized the benefits of the non-deterministic (ND) properties~\cite{atil2025nondeterminismdeterministicllmsettings, song-etal-2025-good} of LLMs on their potential for flexible and customized chat-box applications~\cite{deepseek,openai2024gpt4technicalreport,qwen3}.
+Recent studies have progressed fine-grained exploration and analysis of this property, primarily focusing on deterministic tasks such as question answering~\cite{song-etal-2025-good, smantic_ent}.
+However, the impact of ND on machine translation, a complex and ND task, remains under-explored both on the generation and evaluation aspects.
+To bridge this research gap, we examine modern \textbf{N}on-\textbf{D}eterministic \textbf{Machine Translation} (\textbf{ND-MT}) systems for both the potential benefits and the evaluation challenges associated with non-determinism.